dorcassoladoye-png/john-snow-cholera-visualization/README.md

 # john-snow-cholera-visualization
-Interactive visualisation of the 1854 cholera outbreak map created by John Snow.
+Interactive redesign of John Snow’s 1854 cholera outbreak map using Python and geospatial visualization.

-PROJECT OVERVIEW
+# Project Overview

 This project recreates and modernizes the famous cholera outbreak visualization created by John Snow during the 1854 Broad Street cholera outbreak in Soho, London.
 The original map is widely considered one of the earliest examples of spatial data analysis in epidemiology.
 By mapping cholera deaths relative to water pump locations, Snow demonstrated that contaminated water from the Broad Street pump was the source of the outbreak.
 This project redesigns the historic visualization using modern interactive mapping tools in Python.
 The goal is to transform the static historical graphic into an interactive exploration tool that allows users to investigate spatial patterns of cholera deaths.

-PROJECT OBJECTIVES
+# Project Objectives

 •	Recreate the historic cholera map using modern geospatial tools